The type of eye cancer you have depends on the type of cell the cancer started in.

 Uveal or choroidal melanoma

-Melanoma of the conjunctiva and the eyelid are extraocular cancers and they are extremely rare.
-They are treated slightly differently to melanoma in the eyeball.
+Melanoma of the conjunctiva and the eyelid are extraocular cancers and are extremely rare.
+Treatment for this is slightly different to uveal melanoma.

 - have AIDS